Udzu/pudzu/pillar.md

 ![alt](images/colormapgradient.png)

-*CompoundColormap*: generate a colormap from a sequence of other colormaps:
+*SequenceColormap*: generate a colormap from a sequence of other colormaps, with optional spacing:

 ```python
 >> import seaborn as sns